C2S2: Offering the Job

-Once you’ve evaluated trust and any other questions or requirements you may have for hiring your Mentee, it’s time to make the job offer…or not.
+Once you’ve evaluated trust and any other questions or requirements you may have for hiring your Employment Candidate, it’s time to make the job offer…or not.
 This decision comes down to you.
-Although it is our goal and hope that each mentoring process results in a mutually beneficial hire for both mentor and mentee, The Redemption Project will never pressure you to make a job offer you don’t want to make.
+Although it is our goal and hope that each employment process results in a mutually beneficial hire for both employer and employee, The Redemption Project will never pressure you to make a job offer you don’t want to make.
 We trust your judgement, our TRP Fellows, and our process.

 Legal Compliance, Minimizing Risks